+- 1.1 To inform the Traffic Regulation Working Party and Cabinet Committee of the summary of comments received during the statutory consultation of the Traffic Regulation Order (TRO) in respect of Ronald Hill Grove (West Leigh School Street) and implementation of the scheme; should the objections to the scheme be overruled, the TRO be agreed and made. - 1.2 To inform the Traffic Regulation Working Party and Cabinet Committee of the majority support for the scheme on the 'Your Say Southend' Consultation which ran from 12 October to 11 November 2022. - 1.3 The scheme is capital funded by Active Travel Tranche 2 which was resolved at Cabinet on 13 January 2022 and Place Scrutiny on the 7 February 2022.

+2. Recommendations

+- 2.1 Based on the 'Your Say Southend' Consultation where 86% (209) of the 244 respondents supported the implementation of the School Streets Scheme permanently; To overrule the 5 objections (found in section 5.6 of this report) to the scheme received during the statutory consultation period, as this is a safety scheme with majority support. - 2.2 The Traffic Regulation Order be agreed and made as advertised.

+3. Background

-- 1.1 To inform the Traffic Regulation Working Party and Cabinet Committee of the commencement of the statutory consultation of the Traffic Regulation Order in respect of Ronald Hill Grove (West Leigh School Street) and implementation of the scheme should the Traffic Regulation Order be made. - 1.2 The scheme is capital funded by Active Travel Tranche 2 which was resolved at Cabinet on 13th January 2022 and Place Scrutiny on the 7th February 2022. - 2.
-Recommendations - 2.1 That the report be noted - 3.
-Background - 3.1 A 'School Street' is a scheme which restricts access of motorised traffic to the roads outside schools, during school drop-off and pick-up times during term time only with the aim of creating a safer and less congested street around the school to encourage alternative and greener modes of transport, such as cycling and walking, and improving air quality in and around our local schools. - 3.2 The first tranche of funding was announced by the Secretary of State for Transport in May 2020 as part of the work to combat the COVID-19 pandemic.
-The initial grant funding supported local transport authorities with producing cycling and walking facilities. - 3.3 As part of this initiative the school streets pilot schemes were introduced to 4 schools in the City; Greenways, North Street, West Leigh and Bournes Green.
+3.1 A 'School Street' is a scheme which restricts access of motorised traffic to the roads outside schools, during school drop-off and pick-up times during term time only with the aim of creating a safer and less congested street around the school to encourage alternative and environmentally friendly modes of transport, such as cycling and walking, and improving air quality in and around our local schools.

+- 3.2 The first tranche of funding was announced by the Secretary of State for Transport in May 2020 as part of the work to combat the COVID-19 pandemic.
+The initial grant funding supported local transport authorities with providing cycling and walking facilities. - 3.3 As part of this initiative the school streets pilot schemes were introduced to 4 schools in the City; Greenways, North Street, West Leigh and Bournes Green.